Power of Attorney

 There are numerous types of authority that an agent may be given by the power.
 These include the authority to act in real estate transactions, banking transactions, business operating transactions and insurance transactions.

-It is always important for a person to consult with a New York Estate Planning Lawyer regarding the appropriate authority and designation of agents to be provided in the document.
+It is always important for a person to consult with a New York City lawyer regarding the appropriate authority and designation of agents to be provided in the document.
 It should also be noted that a power of attorney terminates when a person dies.
 Thereafter, only a duly appointed fiduciary such as an Executor or Administrator can act on behalf of the decedent's estate.
 A power of attorney can also be revoked prior to death.

 I provide my clients with personal representation.
 I graduated in the top 10% of my class at The New England School of Law in Boston where I served on the prestigious “Law Review.”